 Other information about our PGY-2 in Pain and Palliative Care Pharmacy Residency Program:

 - Who is eligible to apply?
 Pharmacists who are eligible for licensure in Illinois, and in the process of or have completed a PGY-1.

 - What does PGY-2 stand for?
 Post Graduate Year 2

 - What is the purpose of a PGY-2 pharmacy residency program?
 “Pharmacy residencies allow you to apply the knowledge and skills you’ve learned in school to real patients, situations, and settings.
 You also will be exposed to different facets of practice and learn about the many and varied career paths available to pharmacists today” – See more at: ASHP.org

 - When are applications accepted?
 Letters of Intent, Curriculum Vitae, College Transcripts and 3 letters of reference are due to the Residency Program Director by January 15th.
-Please send this information to:
+Please submit all application materials via PhORCAS.

 - Where the pharmacist would be working: The home office is located in Belleville, Illinois approximately 20 minutes east of St. Louis, Missouri.
 We do serve patients throughout southern Illinois and the metro-east.
 Some traveling to our Marion, Illinois, location, several contracted facilities, and a few community events will be encouraged.